TimonPost/quinn/docs/book/src/quinn/introduction.md

-In het komende hoofdstuk lopen we aan de hand van voorbeelden door het protocol heen.
+In the next chapter we will go through the protocol using examples.
-De hoofstukken staan in volgorde, eerst kijken we naar het configureren van een certificaat dan naar het opzetten van een connectie en als laatst het versturen van data.
+The chapters are in order, first we look at configuring a certificate, then at setting up a connection and finally at sending data.

 Indeling:
 1. [Cryptography Setup](certificate.md)